 In fact, I put rice in a zip lock bag with water, sealed it, and the rice expanded around 1.3x as a general estimate.
 Chicken stomachs, like any stomach, can grow a little to fit any extra food.

-So, it’s safe to feed chickens uncooked rice as long as it isn’t in any large amount of rice.
+So, it’s safe to feed chickens raw rice as long as it isn’t in any large amount of rice.
 A chicken eats around 1/2 cup of feed per day, so it’s generally safe to give about 10% of that amount in snacks – which means about 450 grains of rice per day for adult chickens.

 You can feed your chicken daily, weekly, or something in between – the frequency doesn’t matter too much.